Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 03 - Basic Concepts of Azure Cloud/README.md

 ## What is a Directory?

-A directory is a container for objects such as users, groups, and applications, Service Principals and it is used to manage access to resources in Azure.
+A directory is a container for objects such as users, groups, applications and Service Principals.
+It is used to manage access to resources in Azure.
 A directory is also associated with a unique directory ID, which is a GUID that identifies the directory in Microsoft Entra ID.

 ## Difference between Tenant and Directory:
  The main difference between a tenant and a directory is that a tenant is a dedicated and isolated instance of Azure Entra ID, while a directory is a container for objects such as users, groups, and applications.
 Every tenant has exactly one directory, and every directory belongs to exactly one tenant.